mommafish/BCG_Rise/README.md

 ## WHAT IS THIS PLACE?
 1. This is a learning Repo from BCG_Rise.
 2. This Repo is created to test my codes and github settings.
-3. Everything will be a mess please check my other repository in the future!
+3. Everything will be a mess please check my other repositories in the future!
 <!-- FAQ Section Ends -->